zyrakq/arch-devcontainer-features/src/clone-repo/NOTES.md

 4.  **Permissions**: Check user has write permissions to target directory
 5.  **Branch existence**: Ensure specified branch exists in the repository
 6.  **Feature execution**: Check container logs for clone script execution during postCreateCommand
+7.  **Repository URL mismatch**: If you get "Cannot clone - target directory contains a different repository", either:
+    -   Remove the existing directory manually
+    -   Use a different `targetDir` path
+    -   Update the `repoUrl` to match the existing repository

 ## 📋 Requirements